biointec/deep-scoping/README.md

 ## data
 This directory contains the original base population used for each simulation study and several directories where the simulation results can be stored.

-## Figures
-This directory contains the original figures used for the article.

 ## make_figures
-This directory contains the R scripts used to make the figures.
+This directory contains the R script used to visualize the results.
 The simulated data should be put in the data/\<method\> directory.

 ## own_results
 Empty directory where simulation results will be saved.
 This directory is creating by running the script Create_directory.R.